 Tax Considerations

-Disbursements and reimbursements are treated differently when it comes to taxes.
-Disbursements generally do not have strict tax rules, while reimbursements must comply with specific regulations.
+When it comes to taxes, disbursements and reimbursements are treated differently.
+Disbursements generally do not have strict tax rules, while reimbursements must comply with specific regulations, such as VAT.
 This distinction is important to avoid penalties.

 Cash Flow Management